 Hi!
 I stayed last November only one day in Jaipur and it was fantastic!
 First, i visited Amer Fort (wonderful) and take a ride in a elephant.
 Beautiful!
 Then, i visited Jantar Mantar (a must see!) and my tuc-tuc driver led me to a low budget/fantastic food restaurant named GENIAL.
-Very good memories of Jaipur only in one day visit! over 5 years ago
+Very good memories of Jaipur only in one day visit! almost 6 years ago

-all as above for places to visit, also the restaurant check out Copper chimney i've been to Jaipur 4 times and always visited this place. over 5 years agoAnswered by Emma via WorldNomads.com
+all as above for places to visit, also the restaurant check out Copper chimney i've been to Jaipur 4 times and always visited this place. almost 6 years agoAnswered by Emma via WorldNomads.com

 We were there for four days in March.
 I can recommend a really good rickshaw driver if you wish.
 He was honest and reliable.
 There is the Amber Fort outside the city that is fairly impressive and you will see the old walls as well.
 You can also hike up to the fort just behind the city and see the city at sunset, which is cool.
 They call it the Pink City but we didn't really see much pink.

 If you're a science person, there is the Jantar Mantar which has some old sundials and things from hundreds of years ago that still work, including a 27 meter tall sundial.